hashicorp/terraform/website/guides/terraform-provider-development-program.html.md

 Each provider has a section in the Terraform documentation.
 You'll want to add new index file and individual pages for each resource supported by the provider.

+All Terraform providers are required to contain a MPL-2.0 open source license.

 While developing the provider code yourself is certainly possible, you can also choose to leverage one of the following development agencies who’ve developed Terraform providers in the past and are familiar with the requirements and process.